Tin Prices – Historical Graph

 Where does tin come from?

 Tin is a soft and silvery-white metal with a bluish tinge.
 Extracted metals from the Bronze Age proved that people in that era alloyed tin to their agricultural tools and weapons.
-Due to its ductile and cold-working adaptability, tin makes a good material for a variety of applications:

 The manufacturing process of tin metal involves the following steps: